salsalsal97/fitness-data-pipeline/README.md

 ## Current Limitations

-* Relies on MyFitnessPal web scraping rather than an official API
+* Relies on MyFitnessPal web scraping rather than an official API (due to lack of availability)
-* Requires valid MyFitnessPal authentication cookies
+* Requires valid MyFitnessPal authentication cookies (must be regenerated from time to time)
 * Custom metrics (steps, weight, waist) are currently supplied through structured diary notes
 * Exercise mappings must be maintained manually for new exercise types